advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

 <a name="solution"></a>
 ## The Solution

 Configure your application to access the SfB Online API by adding the API as one of the resources required by the application.
 In addition, indicate that your app needs all the delegated permissions made available by the API.
 Every permission requires administrator consent.
 This means that the before any user can sign in, an administrator must sign in and consent to the delegated permissions on behalf of all users in the tenant.
-Once the admin consents, the application has all the specified delegated permissions in the context of the signed in user.
+Once the administrator consents, the application has all the specified delegated permissions in the context of the signed in user.

 ### Solution steps